 Our students will

-- imbibe intellectual curiosity for lifelong learning.
+Imbibe intellectual curiosity for creative thinking and lifelong learning

 PROGRAM OUTCOMES (POs)